-But for me, Clojure stands out.
+Many other languages cover some of the features described in the previous list.
+Of all these languages, Clojure stands out.
 The individual features listed earlier are powerful and interesting.
 Their clean synergy in Clojure is compelling.

-We will cover all these features and more in Chapter 1, Getting Started, on page 23.
+We will cover all these features and more in Chapter 1, Getting Started, on page ?.